loader

 blog

-The ‘All Campaigns’ report is where you’re going to want to get started.
+The ‘All Campaigns’ report is the best place to start.

-This report will show you all your key metrics grouped by whatever UTM tag you like.
+This report will show you all your key metrics grouped by any UTM tag you prefer.
 You can also use the highlighted ‘Secondary Dimension’ to group your data together quickly for analysis.

 For example, you could use this report to look at all traffic grouped by Campaign Source and Campaign Name.
 If you have an affiliate program for your new book, you might see Campaign Source ‘affiliate’ and Campaign Name ‘book+launch’ and from there you can see exactly how many downloads came from your affiliate promotions.

-Notice that inside Google Analytics, your ‘+’ marks will be replaced with spaces – making everything much easier to read.
-This is why UTM formatting and consistency is so important!
+Notice that inside Google Analytics, your ‘+’ symbols are replaced with spaces - making everything easier to read.
+That’s why consistent UTM formatting matters!

 Segments